The Short Answer

 VPN for Linux distros

-Step 4) Login into NordVPN using the command
+Step 4) Log in to NordVPN using the command nordvpn login and enter your credentials.

 VPN for Linux distros